 Unfortunately, while the paranoia is spot on, the pacing is positively glacial.
 If you’ve never seen it before, you’ll sit on your hands wondering what’s going to happen next.
 After you’ve seen it, you may want to fast forward through the middle hour of the film.
 However, the payoff, when it finally comes, is pretty disturbing.

 The movie that put Bruce Campbell and Sam Raimi on the map is also a cult classic by any definition you’d care to use.
 Like the other horror movies in Raimi’s canon, the first Evil Dead movie has a little bit of everything, including humor.
 Maybe the humor is there because Raimi also chose to include a scene wherein a demonic tree rapes one of the girls.
 Who can really say?

-This is the start of the “Five kids head out to a cabin in the woods” genre, which the recent remake thankfully kept intact, and the brilliant Cabin in the Woods referenced so reverently.
-The film is violent, bawdy, colorful, funny, and yeah, it’s even scary in places.
-The shoestring budget and subsequent effects may turn off new viewers, but if you’re going to watch horror movies and you don’t watch The Evil Dead trilogy, then you’re not doing it right.
+This movie takes the “Five kids head out to a cabin in the woods” to new levels, which the recent remake thankfully kept intact, and the brilliant Cabin in the Woods referenced so reverently.
+The Evil Dead is violent, bawdy, colorful, funny, and yeah, it’s even scary in places.
+The shoestring budget and subsequent effects may turn off new viewers, but if you’re going to call yourself a horror movie connoisseur and you haven't watched The Evil Dead trilogy, then you’re not doing it right.

 Two priests, one young and one old, a little girl with an imaginary friend, and a concerned high society mother are the focus of William Friedkin’s version of William Peter Blatty’s novel.
 It’s a long film, with lots of apparent side trips, but in the end, you’ll see, it all comes together.
 Special effects legend Dick Smith created the complicated and subtle make-ups for the movie, and it’s mostly through the special effects that the jacked-up horror comes across, and very convincingly, at that.